 The third corner:

+We drove on.
 Look closely at the columns on the front of this house on Raymond Ave.
-The capitals blew out and were covered by siding.
+The capitals had blown out and were covered by siding.
 No shit, check that out!
 This was the first time I've ever seen blown terra cotta capitals.
-I'm guessing because the very top of the capital was exposed the freezing water blew out the seams.
-See the other photos below that support this theory.
+I'm guessing the very top of the capital was exposed the freezing water and it blew out the seams.
+See the other photos below that support my theory.

 Truly exceptional brickwork on Raymond Ave: